spacebanana420/parasol/README.md

 There are currently no releases yet, this is a newborn project.

-I intend on supporting most known operative systems (Linux systems, Windows, MacOS, FreeBSD, OpenBSD, NetBSD) as well as x86_64 and ARM64 architectures.
+I intend on supporting most known operative systems (Linux systems, Windows, MacOS, FreeBSD, OpenBSD, NetBSD) as well as x86 and ARM architectures, 32 and 64bit.

 For launching files, parasol uses xdg-utils open for Linux, BSD and MacOS, and for Windows it uses its equivalent thingy.
 This means that operative system support requires manual implementation of equivalent commands to xdg-open, commands which assume your default applications per file extension.